 Examination is open to patent information professionals globally who meet the requirements for enrolment for the examination. (see FAQs below).

-The examination will consist of a Search paper and an Analysis paper.
-Each paper will consist of multiple parts (scroll down for more detailed descriptions).
-Each paper will take one full day, preferably with one day between the two examination days.
+The examination will consist of six parts.
+The exam will take two full days in total, preferably with one day between the two examination days.

 The examination language is English.
 You should preferably use your own tools, but only tools with an English interface are accepted for the results that you provide during the exam.

-The search paper is aimed to test the skills to devise and conduct a search.
-The search paper consists of two case studies and each having a choice of a chemical, engineering or life sciences related topic.
+The exam consists of six parts, six case studies and two theoretical exams two case studies and each having a choice of a chemical, engineering or life sciences related topic.

-The examinations will be held in an online format.
-The first day is for the search paper.
-The opposition/validity/novelty search case study will be from 9:00 to 13:00, the patent infringement risk case study from 14:00 to 18:00.
-The second day is for the analysis paper.
-General theory questions will be taken from 9:00 to 9:30.
-The case study in which candidates are asked to select and categorise documents will take place form 10:00 to 13:00.
-Patent Landscaping questions will be taken from 14:00 to 14:30, followed by the patent landscaping case study from 15:00 to 18:00.
-All times indicated are local times in the time zone of the exam for which the candidate has registered (click the 'APPLY' button to see the five options and use "compare with my time zone" to see on the second line under 'Start date/Start time' what the start time would be for you).
+The examinations will be held in an online format and will take two full days.
+All times indicated are local times in the time zone of the exam for which the candidate has registered (click the 'APPLY' button to see the options for different timezone regions and use "compare with my time zone" to see on the second line under 'Start date/Start time' what the start time would be for you).

 Although not all aspects will be tested during the examination, the document "Schedule I & II (Skills & Competencies) and Suggested Reading List" provides an overview of the knowledge and skills that a QPIP is expected to have, and suggestions for practising and a reading list.
-Furthermore, some examples of case studies (which were part of the previously held mock exams) give an indication of what these case studies may look like and samples of expected answers.
+Furthermore, examples of the various exam parts from previous exams give an indication of what these may look like and also model/sample answers are available.
 These documents can be downloaded from the Documentation page.

 The QPIP title does not give a license to practice, i.e. it will not be required in order to work as a patent information professional, but it indicates a competence level and ensures (future) employers that the QPIP is an all-round professional, being able to do any kind of patent related search and analysis.